PolymathicAI/the_well/datasets/post_neutron_star_merger/README.md

-# Post neutron star merger disks
+# Post neutron star merger

 **One line description of the data:** Simulations of the aftermath of a neutron star merger.